JOB OPENINGS

 • Participate in day-of-court clinics by intaking potential clients, providing on-the-spot advice, and reviewing cases for full representation

-• Attend training relevant to consumer issues affecting WTLS’ client population as directed by the Consumer Unit Manager
+• Attend training relevant to housing affecting WTLS’ client population as directed by the Housing Unit Manager

-• Collaborate with local or state resources on issues as permitted by funding
+• Collaborate with local and state agencies and community partners on housing issues, as permitted by funding

-• Help maintain or may be directly responsible for office procedures, such as opening and closing cases, deadline system, and filing
+• Perform case maintenance and office tasks, such as opening and closing cases, deadline system, and filing

-• Enter thorough data and descriptions into the case management and timekeeping systems in a timely manner
+• Enter thorough data into the case management system in a timely manner

-• Communicate with clients during the course of their representation in a timely manner
+• Communicate with clients during their representation in a timely manner

 • Assist clients in completing necessary forms